 For novices and advanced kayakers, Merchant’s Row in Acadia National Park is the perfect way to spend a day island hopping.
 The Row comprises 50 islands, many of which are open to the public.
 Kayakers can either venture out to the islands on their own or can take a guided tour.
 This is a great way to discover the wonders of Maine’s natural beauty in the summertime.

-Summertime in Maine is the perfect time to experience the wonders of one of Earth’s most majestic mammals: whales.
-With coastlines covering the migration patterns of various whale species such as Humpbacks, Finbacks, Minkes and more, Maine is the perfect spot to experience these wonderful creatures of the sea.
+Summertime is the best time to visit Maine for whale watching.
+Maine is the perfect place to experience the wonders of one of Earth’s most majestic mammals.
+The coastlines covers the migration patterns of various whale species such as Humpbacks, Finbacks, Minkes and more.
+Maine is the perfect spot to experience these wonderful creatures of the sea.
 There are various whale watch tours that you can book for an unforgettable experience.

 Learn about the Wabanaki People